 In India, this floor art is temporary art – often people create and redo designs as a daily routine.
 Certain intricate designs are created on special occasions such as weddings and religious festivals.
 The designs vary from region to region in India, and are called by different names: Alpana in Bengal, Kolam in South India, Rangoli in Maharastra, Sathia in Gujarat, and Mandana in Rajasthan.
 The material that is used to create the pattern depends on the local availibility of materials, purpose, and the artist.
-Flowers are used often for weddings and worshipping, wet red or white chalk is used to make intricate designs to tell a story, for good wishes, or to protect from evil eye - created on walls or on the floor.
 Creating the design is a form of meditation or worship - it is done only after cleaning oneself and the space in which the art is to be done.
 Every piece is different.
 Artist use various symbols to convey stories.

 Rangoli is a secular, visual art created with the goal of decoration.
 The word Rangoli is a Sanskrit word which means a creative expression of art with colors.
 From ancient times, the art of rangoli is practiced by ladies in India for decorating the entrances of homes and courtyards.
 It was the belief that Rangoli would bring luck to the home and keep the evil eye away.